Mikeblanchard/Covid_Project/README.md

 ## Database Sketch
 ### Completed by: Arjun Kannawar

-To validate this hypothesis, we will be using multiple datasets from kaggle that has a record of covid infected patients in the year 2019.
-The Dataset provides Daily level information on the number of Covid 2019 affected cases across the globe.
-For this Anlysis, we will be using SQLite which will serve the follwing benefits:
+Our hypothesis is that obesity has a substantial impact on people who have succumbed to Covid.
+To conduct this analysis, we will be using three datasets from kaggle that has a record of covid infected patients in the year 2019.
+The first data set contains data around deaths due to covid in countries aroubnd the world.
+The second dataset gives us a bird'e eye view of the eating behaviour of people around the globe, while the third datset is a variation of the same where the data is captured in Kilo Calories as oppsed to Kgs as seen in the second data set.

-  - Lighweight in terms of setup, database administration, and required resources
-  - serverless
-  - Dynamic table types, which will help us store data, regardless of their datatypes
+For this Anlysis, we will be using Postgres DB.
+PostgreSQL is an object-relational database, meaning that although it’s primarily a relational database it also includes features — like table inheritance and function overloading — that are more often associated with object databases.

+We have configured our database on the AWS cloud.
+The master table has been loaded into an RDS Instance of Postgres DB.

 ## Technologies Used
 ### Completed by: Mariela Karadzhova